 - Is clawing back child support good policy or just mean-spirited?
 What are child-support payments for?
 Should the money be solely for children’s needs?
 Or should support payments be regarded as the custodial parent’s income?
 Daphne Bramham from the Vancouver Sun considers these questions and explores the different arguments that government and child advocates have made about clawbacks to child support.

-- Vaughn Palmer in the Vancouver Sun: NDP makes persuasive case that clawback of child support payments make life hard on poor single moms, What one hand of government gives, the other takes away
+- Vaughn Palmer in the Vancouver Sun: NDP makes persuasive case that clawback of child support payments make life hard on poor single moms

 - Keith Baldrey, Surrey Now: Low-income families in B.C. feel province’s uncompassionate pinch